gabrielcessil/Equalizer/README.md

+# Audio Equalizer and Digital Signal Processin

 The primary goal of this project is to create a didactic voice equalizer that can effectively separate and enhance different frequency ranges of human hearing, improving a noisy signal.
 The equalizer is designed to operate on two channels, corresponding to Bass and Low Medium frequencies.
-This separation is achieved through the implementation of digital filters based on Butterworth approximations, with the numerical calculations carried out in MATLAB.
+This separation is achieved through the implementation of digital filters based on Butterworth approximations, with the numerical calculations carried out in **MATLAB**.
 To exemplify the action a song is presented with certain level of noise before and after filtering.

-This guide will show you how to read an audio file, add noise for didactic purposes, design passband filters, filter the audio signal, and plot the results.
-The project was originally created during my college days with my colleague Guilherme Turatto for our Digital Signals Processing grade course mentored by Alexandro Barro Brito.
+**This guide will show you how to read an audio file, add noise for didactic purposes, design passband filters, filter the audio signal, and plot the results.
+The project was originally created during my college days with my colleague Guilherme Turatto for our Digital Signals Processing grade course mentored by Alexandro Barro Brito in 2021.**

 ## Environment definition